Evolving Curricula with Regret-Based Environment Design: Implementation Details

 \subsection{Environment Details}

-\textbf{Learning with Lava} The MiniHack environment is an open-source Gym \citep{Gym} environment which provides a wrapper around the full game of NetHack via the NetHack Learning Environment \citep{kuettler2020nethack}.
-MiniHack allows users (or agents) the ability the fully specify environments leveraging the full game engine from NetHack.
-For our experiments we use a simple 7x7 grid, and allow the agent to place lava tiles in any location of their choice.
-The DR agent samples the number of blocks between $[0,20]$ The reward is sparse, with the agent receiving +1 for reaching the goal, with a per timestep penalty of 0.01.
+\textbf{Learning with Lava} The MiniHack environment is an open-source Gym environment \citep{Gym}, which wraps the game of NetHack via the NetHack Learning Environment \citep{kuettler2020nethack}.
+MiniHack allows users (or agents) the ability to fully specify environments leveraging the full NetHack runtime.
+For our experiments we use a simple $7\times7$ grid and allow the agent to place lava tiles in any location.
+The DR agent samples the number of blocks in $[0,20]$.
+The reward is sparse, with the agent receiving $+1$ reward for reaching the goal and a per timestep penalty of $-0.01$.

-\textbf{Partially-Observable Navigation} Each maze consists of a $15 \times 15$ grid, where each cell can contain a wall, the goal, the agent, or navigable space.
-The student agent receives a reward of $1-T/T_{\textnormal{max}}$ upon reaching the goal, where $T$ is the episode length and $T_{\textnormal{max}}$ is the maximum episode length (set to 250).
-Otherwise, the agent receives a reward of 0 if it fails to reach the goal.
+\textbf{Partially-Observable Navigation} Each maze consists of a $15 \times 15$ grid, where each tile can contain a block, the goal, the agent, or navigable space.
+The agent receives a reward of $1-T/T_{\textnormal{max}}$ upon reaching the goal, where $T$ is the episode length and $T_{\textnormal{max}}$ is the maximum episode length (set to 250 at training).
+The agent receives a reward of 0 if it fails to reach the goal.

-\textbf{BipedalWalker} The BipedalWalker environment we use is a modified version of the \texttt{BipedalWalkerHardcore} environment from OpenAI Gym.
-The agent learns from a proprioceptive state with 24 dimensions consisting of lidar sensors, angles and contacts but notably the agent does not have access to its map coordinates.
-The action space is four continuous values controlling the torques of its 4 motors.
-The environment design space is shown in Table \ref{table:bipedal_params}, where we show the value of the initialization for \method{}, the edit size, and the maximum values.
-DR levels are sampled between zero and the maximum value.
-For PLR, we combine the environment parameterization with the specific seed of the sampled level, making the replay deterministic.
-For \method{} we make an edit by randomly sampling one of the eight parameters and then adding or subtracting the quantity shown in the ``Edit Size'' row of Table \ref{table:bipedal_params}.
+\textbf{BipedalWalker} We use a modified version of the \texttt{BipedalWalkerHardcore} environment from OpenAI Gym.
+The agent receives a 24-dimensional proprioceptive state corresponding to inputs from its lidar sensors, angles, and contacts.
+The agent does not have access to its positional coordinates.
+The action space is four continuous values that control the torques of its four motors.
+The environment design space is shown in Table \ref{table:bipedal_params}, where we show the value of the initial environment parameterization for \method{}, the edit size, and the maximum values.
+In this environment, the UED parameters correspond to the ranges of level properties, uniformly sampled to define each level.
+Thus, combined with a random seed, the UED parameters determine a specific level.
+Parameters for DR levels are sampled between zero and the maximum value.
+For PLR, we combine the environment parameterization with the specific seed of the sampled level, ensuring deterministic generation of the replayed level. \method{} makes each edit by randomly sampling one of the eight environment parameters and adding or subtracting the corresponding edit size listed in Table \ref{table:bipedal_params} from the parameter value.